nical/kiwi/README.md

 Checkout the [wiki](http://github.com/nical/kiwi/wiki) !<br/>
 Doxygen qnd ddoc documentation will be available soon.

-<h2> Main concepts
+<h2> Main concepts </h2>
 A kiwi node compositor contains nodes that are linked through their input and output ports. output ports hold Data objects which can be any kind of data structure.
 Data objects can be composite (for instance a RGBA image container can be described as 4 Read+Zrite color buffer containers and two read only integer containers exposing the width and heigh of the image9, in which case the corresponding output ports become composite as well, and their subPorts follow the same structure as the Data object.
-Ports can be used to emit data or just signals, which means that Kiwi can be used for processing workflows as well as visual scripting, or even just use it for contentent generation (like shaders) using introspection on the node graph.
+Node graphs can be used in 3 ways:

+ - The simplest one is to connect nodes within a node group and let the NodeGroup object resolve dependencies, optimize, amd update each node in the correct order.
+ - Let nodes manage themselves and trigger their update on input signals
+ - Just use the structure of the graph to generate code or any kind of content (like shaders)

 The backend is not dependent to any frontend, though optional Qt based widgets will be developed.

 <h2> The project's advancement (D) </h2>